Sanctuary & Sisterhood

 Amy Elizabeth Tomlinson is a native Floridian and first-generation American.
 She is a litigator and trial attorney.
 She loves appearing in court and picking juries.
 She has a wealth of experience in both the public and private sectors of legal practice.
 She practices law mostly in Harris and Fort Bend County, but she has practiced law in many other counties and holds a license in the Southern District Court to practice federally.

 Amy takes great pride in her service to the community.
 She volunteered for years with children, including service to Wheeler Avenue Baptist Church and Precious Moments Learning Center.
-She also enjoys her service as a mock trial judge.
-Amy was a part of the Leadership State Bar of Texas program and was selected for her leadership and service.
-She has served on the board of the Houston Bar Association’s Criminal Section.
+Amy serves on the HBA's DEI Committee and is passionate about increasing minority representation in the legal community.
 She holds a B.S. in Marketing from Florida State University, a M.B.A. from Nova Southeastern University, and a J.D.
 Texas Southern University’s Thurgood Marshall School of Law.

 Sarah Hayes